jasonpott/meddra_api_R/README.md

 Collection of functions to work with the MEDDRA.org api to code and classify adverse events in clinical trials.

-While working with this API I was unable to find any example code to work with the API in R so publishing this in order to hopefully save others the headache.
+While working with this API, I was unable to find any example code to work with the API in R so publishing this in order to hopefully save others the headache.

+What these functions offer is a mechanism to construct a valid json submission to the api.
+Other functions required that a json file be constructed externally and sent.

 ## Dependancies
 The functions used here make use of functions from: